bhasan7/twitter-app/README.md

 The frontend will be available at http://localhost:5173 (or the port shown in your terminal)

+Also enter the folder backend and run the command bun run ./src/db/migrate.ts

 ## API Endpoints

 - `POST /api/tweet` - Create a new tweet